Policy: Employee Travel

 D. Travel Authorization and Scope

 Travel on College business should be authorized in advance by the Vice President responsible for the travel budget to be used.
 That person should be familiar with the purpose of the travel, and is responsible for assuring that budgeted funds are available to meet the travel commitment.
 The traveler should request approval of their trip by sending an email (preferably to their Vice President) that outlines the reason for the travel, the dates of travel and breakdown of the estimated costs.
-The VP should forward the approved travel request to the VP-for Finance and Administration.
-If email is not accessible, the request should be in writing.
+This email serves as the backup documentation for the purchase order, which must be done before the employee travels.

 Official travel should utilize the mode of transportation that will be the most the practical and economical, and should generally follow the most direct route.

 Prior to Departure: Both the traveler and the authorizing officer should be familiar with the College’s policies and procedures regarding travel.
 The traveler is expected to analyze comparative costs of modes of travel (e.g., driving vs. air, non-refundable tickets) and should be prepared to document cost savings.

 E. Non-College Employees